Kota Kinabalu International Airport: Terminal 1

 The Departure Hall column head design is inspired by the 'Wakid' basket design.
 A 'Wakid' is, in Sabahan tradition, a symbol of preparing for a meaningful journey.
 Some ethnic patterns of the Rungus and Bajau ethnic groups are also incorporated into the design of the floor tiles.

 The first flight to depart at the new wing was MH2637 to Kuala Lumpur at 06:50 while the last flight at the old wing was at 00:25.
 Malaysia Airlines is the main operating airline in this terminal.

 Generally, flights operating into and out of KKIA Terminal 1 are serviced by narrow-body aircraft.
 However, during peak travel periods, airlines such as Malaysia Airlines, AirAsia, Batik Air Malaysia and Jin Air will upgrade their equipment to wide-body aircraft such as the Airbus A330-300 and Boeing 777-200LR.

 Additionally, KKIA was the first airport in Malaysia to welcome the Boeing 787 Dreamliner, operated by Royal Brunei during several product introductory flights in November 2013.
 As to date, the largest aircraft to have utilize the terminal are the B777-300ER and Airbus A350 XWB.

 Prior to the COVID-19 pandemic, KKIA experienced issues during peak periods where aircraft parking is limited.
 A temporary workaround by Malaysian Airports was the introduction of a few new aircraft remote bays situated beside the MASkargo hangar.
 The remote bay allows either three additional narrowbody aircraft or one widebody and one narrowbody aircraft at any given time.
 Also introduced was the revision on current turboprop aircraft to narrowbody jet parking to allow more B737/A320 aircraft.
-The remote bay construction has been completed in August 2022 which mostly use by freighter airlines.